DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

-awareness of, and the widespread antagonism toward, the GFW is reflected in the popular anger toward its claimed creator, Fang Binxing, the former president of Beijing University of Posts and Telecommunication who is widely known as the “father of GFW”.[^09LiChina_15] Fang’s university website was often hacked by angry netizens and was once replaced with “Angry Shoes,” a video game that imitates *Angry Birds* and features Fang as a villain to be attacked by flying shoes.
+awareness of, and the widespread antagonism toward, the GFW is reflected in the popular anger toward its claimed creator, Fang Binxing, the former president of Beijing University of Posts and Telecommunication who is widely known as the 'father of GFW'.[^09LiChina_15] Fang’s university website was often hacked by angry netizens and was once replaced with 'Angry Shoes,' a video game that imitates *Angry Birds* and features Fang as a villain to be attacked by flying shoes.

 ## The Right to Look: Popular Video Cultures Inside and Outside the Wall